trampgeek/moodle-filter_ace_inline/README.md

     the supplied code without modification.
 The `Try it!` button is still displayed and operational.

 3. data-stdin.
+DEPRECATED.
 This string value defines the standard input "file" to be used for the run.
 HTML5 allows multiline attribute values, so newlines can be inserted into the string.
 For example: